my-datascience/blog/_articles/Python/Terminology - Terminal, Console, Shell, Interpreter, Kernel.md

 Wikipedia:
 "IPython (Interactive Python) is a command shell for interactive computing in multiple programming languages, originally developed for the Python programming language, that offers introspection, rich media, shell syntax, tab completion, and history."

-Summary: I would again say that the actual thing is the shell, and a console is any window that presents that shell.
+**Summary**: I would again say that the actual thing is the shell, and a console is any window that presents that shell.
 And IPython shell differs from the standard Python shell in features like magic commands.

 Note: I think that the terms "Python console" or "IPython console" are actually nonsensical in a way.
 They are just a console.
 Whatever shell is run in it is not the console's business.
 So I think it is clearer when we say "a console that runs an IPython shell" instead of "an IPython console".